Parking rules explained: where is it illegal to park your car?

 Hannah Parsons, a solicitor at DAS Law, says: “A homeowner has no special legal right to park directly outside their property.
 All road users have the same right to park anywhere on the public highway as long as they do not contravene parking restrictions.”

 Things aren’t so clear cut when it comes to parking on a driveway.
-As Hannah Parsons explains, it’s not actually a criminal offence.
+As Parsons explains, it’s not actually a criminal offence.

 “If a vehicle is parked on your driveway without your permission, they are trespassing.
 As trespass is a civil and not criminal offence, the police will not always get involved.
 At most, they may send an officer to try and determine the owner of the vehicle and ask them to move it.”

 Once the car is on a driveway, it’s technically on private property – where the local council has no jurisdiction.
-A council will remove an abandoned car from private or public property, but if the vehicle is taxed, insured and has a valid MOT they’re unlikely to touch it.
+A council can remove an abandoned car from private or public property, but if the vehicle is taxed, insured and has a valid MOT they’re unlikely to touch it.

 Florence Codjoe, a car insurance expert at Uswitch, said: “Whilst it’s really frustrating to find a vehicle parked outside your home for weeks or months, it’s the decision of your local council as to whether it’s removed.
 If the vehicle is damaged, causing an obstruction, uninsured and without road tax [Vehicle Excise Duty], it’s likely the council will remove it.”